VolvoGroup/dymoval/docs/source/index.rst

 It is nor a tool for *System Identification* (but we don't exclude it can happen in the future ;-)).

-*Dymoval* only checks if your models are good or not, regardless of the tool you used for developing them.
+*Dymoval* only checks if your models are good or not.

 Why dymoval?
 ------------